Rique-Yazzie/cs386-a1/reports/report 7.md

 **Melvin**:

-Completed data gathering and storing the data for heros into an excel database.
+Worked with Rique to design the website to hold/fetch the information he organized.

 **Chris**:

-Designed the implementation of a Django database to hold simple datapoints such as usename and password.
+Created two diagrams for the Midterm presetnation.
+One UML Use case, and one class diagram.

 **Mark**:

-Contacted TA and elicate feedback on project currently.
+Prepared the midterm slideshow and managed the team to prepare and populate the slides.

 **Rique**:

-Created website skeleton implementing tabs, search bar, and headers.
+Worked with Melvin to to design a function to create a heroes section for any new hero added to a dictionary.

 # 2. Retrospective

-Appreciations: Rique is picked as the most appreciated with his work on the website, working solo to develope the landing page.
+Appreciations: Melvin was picked because he took responsibility and gatheered data for the website on his own.

-Successes: Team met up more than once to complete and meet goals, proving that the team is flexible.
+Successes: Team had reached the 5 minute minimum for the presentation.

-Failures: This week was marred with midterms, so while we adapted to finish goals, other obligations slowed progress.
+Failures: This week, because of midterms, the team was not able to make progress on the website and the teams wasnt able to meet more than once this week.

-Barries: Database architecture and Midterms
+Barries: Database server.
+Currently we simply do not have the hardware needed to implement a back end.

-What we should try next time: Meet more often this week to achieve some more progress because there are still midterms this week.
+What we should try next time: Again, we will try to meet more than once this week to communicate and get progress on the website.

 ## 3. Next Steps